tgagor/vagrant-tor-proxy/README.md

 vagrant-tor-proxy
 =================

-This is Vagrantfile with configured tor and privoxy running on Debian Jessie.
+This is Vagrantfile with configured tor and privoxy running on Ubuntu Trusty.

 Configuration:
 * to access tor SOCKS5 proxy use localhost:9050